 Without the security benefits of MFA, an attacker only needs compromised user credentials to gain system access (single-factor authentication).
 This is where traditional backup systems often fall short, and are targeted during a ransomware attack in an effort to eliminate the ability of the victim to recover their applications or data, and increase the likelihood of a ransom being paid.

 Rubrik views backups as the last line of defense against ransomware.
 With the prevalence of compromised credentials through phishing attacks and social engineering, a username and password alone is never an acceptable level of access security for backups.
-This is why Zero Trust Data Management™️ and defense-in-depth security are strategies employed by Rubrik for securing the backup environment and stored backup data.
+This is why Zero Trust Data Security™️ and defense-in-depth security are strategies employed by Rubrik for securing the backup environment and stored backup data.
 One of the Rubrik features that emerged from this approach is a native multi-factor authentication (MFA) via a time-based one time password (TOTP), that provides protection of a backup environment when an account is compromised.

 An important note is that both the graphical user interface (GUI) as well as the administrative command line interface (CLI) should enforce MFA.
 Attackers often scan and probe common ports and protocols to identify potential attack vectors, and if MFA doesn’t encompass these interfaces, it is very possible that data is protected by basic authentication only.